offchan42/vimrc/README.md

 package, it cannot beat the true power of Vim.
 I love both of them, but I think I favor Vim more.
 Its interface is not as beautiful as Atom yet but it will as long as [Neovim](https://neovim.io/) team keeps working.
+I spent so much time learning and customizing my Vim, I'm not gonna be the victim of an editor's beauty ~~again~~! :)
 ![gVim vs Atom](screenshots/2016-11-29_12-27-18.png?raw=true)

 Colors when editing a Python file of a **peaksea** colorscheme